Bharatmala: Logistics parks

-Logistics parks entailing 45% of India's freight traffic have been identified to be connected by Bharatmala economic corridors (EC), to develop hub-and-spoke model where hub-to-hub transport can be done with 30 tonne trucks and hub-to-spoke transport can be done with 10 tonne trucks.
+Logistics parks entailing 45% of India's freight traffic have been identified to be connected by Bharatmala economic corridors, to develop hub-and-spoke model where hub-to-hub transport can be done with 30 tonne trucks and hub-to-spoke transport can be done with 10 tonne trucks.
 Currently all transport is point-to-point in 10 tonne trucks (2017).